rrwick/GFA-dead-end-counter/README.md

 ### Usage

-The executable named `deadends` takes a GFA file as an argument, and it will print the number of dead ends in the graph to stdout.
+The executable named `deadends` takes a GFA file (can be gzipped) as an argument, and it will print the number of dead ends in the graph to stdout.
 Run it like this:

 ```bash
 deadends assembly.gfa